 The importance of finding your fit

-These mornings often repeat themselves and are not mine alone.
-They resonate with anyone who rushes through their morning.
-To many, busyness has unconsciously become a status signal.
-The busier we are, the better people that we must be.
-A metric that we all know doesn't necessarily hold true.
+These mornings often repeat themselves and I know they are not mine alone.
+Busyness has unconsciously become a status signal.
+The busier we are, the more important we must be.

 "[I am] still amazed at how long you can wear a life that doesn't really fit just because that's what everyone else seems to be wearing."

 When we travel, our perspective shifts.
 The world feels large and we very small.
 It reminds us that we only occupy a very small part of this world.
-Our egos begin to shrink.
+Our egos begin to shrink, we realize a lot of things don’t actually matter.
 We begin to see with a different light those who we have left behind at home.
 The disputes and idiosyncrasies of others start to soften around the edges.
 Problems and little annoyances become smaller.
 We see our lives with a broader view; a heightened ability to see the whole forest and not just the trees.

-We slip into the day unrushed.
+On those days, we slip into the morning unrushed.
 The coffee greets first our noses and then is enjoyed by the little sips.
-Time becomes irrelevant, there is no racing of one another.
+Time becomes irrelevant; there is no racing around.

 We walk with more confidence and feel more comfortable in our own skin, with less outwardly and superficial pressures.

 With strangers, we share deeper and sometimes darker or sadder parts of our lives that we have yet to share with others.
 And it makes us feel good.